Two identity threats are reshaping freelance careers

 What the shift looks like

 Then behavior follows.
+You stop defending against AI and start positioning around it.
 You quote your rate without justifying it.
 You push back on scope creep without apologizing.
-You make decisions without waiting for permission.

 Where this is going